Xavier Becerra

 Wikipedia

-Born in Sacramento, California, Becerra graduated from Stanford University and received his Juris Doctor degree from Stanford Law School.
-He worked as a lawyer at the Legal Assistance Corporation of central Massachusetts, before returning to California in 1986 to work as an administrative assistant for state senator Art Torres.
-He served as a deputy attorney general in the California Department of Justice from 1987 to 1990 before he was elected to the California State Assembly, where he served one term from 1990 to 1992.
+Born in Sacramento, California, Becerra received a bachelor's degree and a J.D. degree from Stanford University.
+In 1986, he worked as an administrative assistant for state senator Art Torres.
+He served as a deputy attorney general in the California Department of Justice from 1987 to 1990.
+Between 1990 and 1992, he was a member of the California State Assembly.

 Early life and education

-Born in Sacramento, California, on January 26, 1958,[3][4] Becerra is the son of working-class parents, Maria Teresa and Manuel Guerrero Becerra.
-His father was born in the U.S. and raised in Tijuana, Mexico, and his mother was from Guadalajara.[5][6][7]
-As a child, Becerra grew up in a one-room apartment with his three sisters.[8]
+Becerra was born on January 26, 1958, in Sacramento, California.[1]
+Becerra is the son of Maria Teresa and Manuel Guerrero Becerra.
+His father was born in the U.S. and raised in Tijuana, Mexico, and his mother was from Guadalajara.[2]
+Becerra grew up in a one-room apartment with his three sisters.[3]
 He graduated in 1976 from C.K.
-McClatchy High School, located in the center of Sacramento.[9]
-He studied abroad at the University of Salamanca in Salamanca, Spain, from 1978 to 1979, before earning his Bachelor of Arts in economics from Stanford University in 1980, becoming the first person in his family to graduate from college.[10][11]
-He received his Juris Doctor from Stanford Law School in 1984, and was admitted to the State Bar of California in 1985.[12]
+McClatchy High School.[4]
+He studied abroad at the University of Salamanca from 1978 to 1979.
+He earned his Bachelor of Arts in economics from Stanford University in 1980, becoming the first person in his family to graduate from college.[5][6]
+He received his Doctor of Jurisprudence from Stanford Law School in 1984, and was admitted to the State Bar of California in 1985.[7]

 Early career

-Becerra began his career as a lawyer, working on cases involving individuals who had mental disorders for the Legal Assistance Corporation of Central Massachusetts[13] (now Community Legal Aid).
+As an attorney, Becerra worked on cases involving individuals who had mental disorders for the Legal Assistance Corporation of Central Massachusetts[8] (now Community Legal Aid).

-After incumbent state assemblyman Charles Calderon decided to seek a seat in the California Senate, Becerra launched a grass-roots campaign for the California State Assembly, defeating Calderon's Senate aide Marta Maestas in the Democratic primary.[16]
-He went on to defeat Republican Lee Lieberg and Libertarian Steven Pencall, receiving 60% of the vote.[17]
-Becerra served one term in the State Assembly, representing California's 59th district, from 1990 to 1992.[7]
-As a state legislator, Becerra worked to pass a law that would increase gang members' sentences.[18]
+After incumbent state assemblyman Charles Calderon decided to seek a seat in the California Senate, Becerra launched a campaign for the California State Assembly, defeating Calderon's Senate aide Marta Maestas in the Democratic primary.[11]
+He went on to defeat Republican Lee Lieberg and Libertarian Steven Pencall, receiving 60% of the vote.[12]
+Becerra served one term in the State Assembly, representing California's 59th district, from 1990 to 1992.[13]

 U.S. House of Representatives (1993–2017)